 There is literally a science to rating scales.

-Social scientists have been using questionnaires to collect real scientific data for many decades.

-That means we don't need to reinvent the wheel here, we should learn from our scientific colleagues.
+Social scientists have been using questionnaires to collect real scientific data for many decades, so we don't need to reinvent the wheel.
+We should learn from our scientific colleagues.

 Nominal = Categories

-When the answer options have no relationship to each other, in other words they aren’t ordered, or have any numeric relationship, you are asking a question that will generate nominal data.
+When the answer options have no relationship to each other (aren’t ordered or don't have any numeric relationship), you are asking a question that will generate nominal data.

 Binary = Yes or No (either or)

 Deloitte collects binary data in 2 of the 4 questions on their review form.
 Google collects binary data on their upward reviews of managers.

 Ordinal = Ordered List

 Ordinal data is collected when we ask rating scale questions.
 The answers to a question will be a list of possibilities that have a clear order or ranking.

 Example: “Score the employee’s leadership ability between 1 and 5.”

-It can be really hard for managers to understand what constitutes a 4 verse a 5 when it comes to subjective competencies like “assertiveness.”
+It can be really hard for managers to understand what constitutes a 4 vs. a 5 when it comes to subjective competencies like “assertiveness.”

-Example: Everything from Agree to Disagree all the way to Behaviorally Anchored Rating Scales.
+Example: Everything from Agree to Disagree, all the way to Behaviorally Anchored Rating Scales.

-This could be as simple as different levels of agreement or it could be as complex as a set of specific actions an employee should have taken to achieve each level.
+This could be as simple as different levels of agreement or complex as a set of specific actions an employee should have taken to achieve each level.

-Strongly Disagree - Disagree - Neither Agree nor Disagree - Agree - Strongly Agree.
+Likert scales measure our response to a statement, with the most common example being: Strongly Disagree - Disagree - Neither Agree nor Disagree - Agree - Strongly Agree.